We will post local cancellations and postponements as we receive them.

 CLERMONT—New York State Parks are open including the Clermont State Historic Site, Clermont Avenue.
 All year-round parks, trails and grounds of historic sites are currently open daily, from 8:30 a.m. to sunset, for outdoor recreation and enjoyment.
 Governor Cuomo has waived all parking fees during the current COVID-19 public health crisis.
 All public programs and events are suspended indefinitely.
 This means that the Mansion, including house tours, and the Visitor Center at Clermont State Historic Site will not be opening for the season as previously scheduled, April 9.
 The Chancellor’s Sheep and Wool Showcase has been cancelled, originally scheduled for April 18.
 State Parks will provide updates periodically on social media, and at parks.ny.gov.

-COPAKE—The Roeliff Jansen Community Library is closed to the public.
+COPAKE—The Roeliff Jansen Community Library is closed to the public through March 31.
 The Library will reassess whether or not to reopen at that time.
 Patrons who have materials out may return them in the book drop when due or hold them until the Library reopens.
 Check roejanlibrary.org and RJCL social media accounts for updates.

 Although the offices will be closed, the public can communicate with staff through the telephone, email and US mail.
 Additionally, letters or documents can be left in our drop box which is outside our front door- and will be checked every weekday and Saturday.
 Likewise, we will be checking our voicemail and email on a regular basis.

 Our building inspector Lee Heim has assured us that he can issue permits remotely.

 Garbage bags and permits for the Transfer Station are available at the Transfer Station which will be open for its normal days and hours.